mdsujankhan/HospitalManagementSystem/README.md

 # HospitalManagementSystem
 -----------------------------------------------------
 This is a Spring Boot Web Application.
 This application will use a hospitals Admin, Doctor, Pathologist, Receptionist and also Patients.
+A Patient can apply for CoVID-19 test and can also book an appointment to meet a doctor.
+He/She can also get his/her prescription, report and bill boucher.
+He/She can watch avalable offers.
+Admin can mamage everything and analyes incomes.
+Doctor can approve appointment and create prescription.
+Pathologist can create report for doctor's given test.
+Receptionist can approve COVID-19 test applications and create invoice for a patient.

 # Requirements
 ----------------------------------------------------